 Also the fact is that anything you do to lose weight must be a lifestyle change f-o-r-e-v-e-r people.
 That’s right forever.
 Are you planning on going to the gym forever?
-Some people do, just twice a week or three times, listen to their music, do their little program and enjoy the heck out of it.
+Some people do. j\Just twice a week, listen to their music, do their little program and enjoy the heck out of it.
 Makes them feel alive, strong and ready to conquer the world.
 So if that’s you, then go for it.
 Have a blast.

-So while the statement theoretically may be true, in reality the key is feeling good and this method didn’t get me to a feel good place soon enough to encourage me to keep going to the place where it may have worked.
+So while the statement theoretically may be true, in reality the key is feeling good.
+This method didn’t get me to a feel good place soon enough to encourage me to keep going to the place where it may have worked.

 So my advice is don’t go anywhere near muscle building until you get to the point where you could actually see the muscles if you had them.
-The right food choices and any kind of activity that you love, is the way that worked for me.
+The right food choices, the right calories and frequent activity throughout the day, is the way that worked for me.
 Nary a barbell in sight!